-The ability to rapidly detect, control, and suppress fires that do occur is one of the primary defense-in-depth objectives of the fire protection program.
-The need for these physical protection features is governed by the plant's fire hazards and by the potential for a fire involving those hazards that might result in the release or spread of radioactive materials.
+The ability to rapidly detect, control, and suppress fires is one of the primary defense-indepth objectives of the fire protection program.
+The need for physical protection features is governed by the plant's fire hazards and by the potential of these hazards to result in the release or spread of radioactive materials.